Troubleshooting: Google Play Integrations

 Please include the following info:

-- Which app and Collection you are setting up the integration for
+- Which app and Workspace you are setting up the integration for

 - What type of integration do you want to set up (Reply to Reviews, ASO Report, or Sales Report)